Skip to content

 If you omit the Accept header, you get the current default version.
 Fine for development, risky for production - pin the header so a version transition can't silently change your response shape.

-Versioning commitment: any previous version is supported for at least 6 months after the next version is announced, with the deprecation surfaced in your developer console and in the changelog.
+Versioning commitment: any previous version is supported for at least 6 months after the next version is announced, with the deprecation surfaced in the changelog and in Revento's integration-management notices.

 Correlation IDs